Why you should not buy physical gold this Dhanteras

 Stocks

-Stock markets have witnessed a recent corrections and many stocks have fallen by more than 40 per cent since their August peak, these can be good investment if held for some time before selling.
+Stock markets have witnessed a recent correction and many stocks have fallen by more than 40 per cent since their August peak.
+It provides an opportunity to investors to buy the stocks at a lower price and may turn out to be better investment option than spending on physical gold.

 Real Estate

-As per a recent development, SEBI has approved REITs in India.
-REIT stands for real estate investment trust.
-With the advent of REITs in India, small investors that cannot buy high priced real estate can earn through appreciation in real estate prices.
-This can be done by investing small amounts through SIP just as in mutual funds, which are pooled and invested in real estate by REIT.
-The capital appreciation earned by REIT would be distributed as dividend to small investors.
+As per a recent development, SEBI has approved REITs (Real Estate Investment Trust) in India.
+With the advent of REITs, investors who cannot buy expensive real estate can invest small amounts through SIP, just like mutual funds.
+The capital appreciation earned by REIT gets distributed as dividend to small investors.

 Mutual Funds